-The technology within voice recognition software goes beyond what most of us know.
+The technology within speech recognition software goes beyond what most of us know.
 Speech-to-text, such as Speechmatics’ Autonomous Speech Recognition (ASR), stretches its influence across society.
-This article will dive into seven areas where speech-to-text technology makes a valuable difference.
+This article will dive into seven examples of speech recognition and areas where speech-to-text technology makes a valuable difference.

 1) Doctor’s Virtual Assistant

 Despite having vastly different healthcare systems, both the US and the UK suffer from extended wait times.
 It’s clear that hospitals around the world would benefit from anything that saves them time.